unisonweb/unison/unison-src/transcripts/lambdacase.md

 .> view isEmpty
 ```

-it shows the definition using `cases` syntax opportunistically, even if the code was originally written without that syntax.
+it shows the definition using `cases` syntax opportunistically, even though the code was originally written without that syntax.

 ## Multi-argument cases